MAS-Bench: A Unified Benchmark for Shortcut-Augmented Hybrid Mobile GUI Agents: MAS-Bench

 \subsection{Systematic Hybrid Agent Evaluation}

 \paragraph{GUI-Shortcut Hybrid Operation Evaluation.} MAS-Bench is designed to evaluate an agent's ability to autonomously discover and utilize shortcuts to improve task success, efficiency, and cost-effectiveness.
 This evaluation mandates that an agent possess sophisticated recognition and decision-making capabilities.
 Agents must not only identify available shortcuts based on the current task and environment but also critically assess their applicability and efficiency.
-Furthermore, the agent must make optimal decisions between GUI operations and shortcuts to minimize operational steps and time.
+Furthermore, the agent must choose between GUI operations and shortcuts to reduce steps and time while avoiding irrelevant shortcut calls.

 \paragraph{Shortcut Generation Evaluation.} We expect GUI agents not only to rely on predefined shortcuts within the knowledge base but also to possess the capability for shortcut generation.
 The quality of agent-generated shortcuts serves as a direct indicator of their generative capability.
 However, a systematic framework to develop and evaluate the effectiveness of these generation methods is currently lacking.
 Therefore, MAS-Bench encourages and evaluates the agent's ability to generate new shortcuts autonomously.
 As shown in Fig.~\ref{fig:generation_evaluation}, we design the following evaluation method.
 First, a self-generation shortcut agent explores the MAS-Bench environment and creates its shortcut knowledge base.
 To ensure fairness and eliminate interference from the intrinsic abilities of the agent under test, we use a unified baseline GUI agent as the evaluated agent and import these shortcut knowledge bases into the baseline agent for task execution.
 The baseline agent's performance on the tasks directly reflects the quality of the imported knowledge base, thus enabling an evaluation of each agent's shortcut generation capabilities.